 Graduates of the integrated IR residency qualify to take the IR/DR examination offered by the American Board of Radiology (ABR).
 The IR/DR certificate recognizes competency in both diagnostic radiology and interventional radiology.
 For more information, please visit the ABR website.

-Currently, the ACGME Radiology Residency Review Committee has not reviewed any independent IR residency programs.
-Sometime within the next year or so, the committee will start the accredidation process.
-It is expected that most institutions with a current VIR fellowship program will also have an independent IR residency.
+It is expected that most programs with a current VIR fellowship will also have an independent IR residency.

 The IR Training Directory contains information about programs that self-reported their independent IR residency plans.
 The directory is available to SIR Medical Student and Resident-in-Training Members to research available training programs.